 - Integration with third-party apps – including Shopify, PayPal amongst many others, the software can integrate with many other operations.

 - Availability on all devices – with its own app, downloadable on both iOS and Android, you can view your accounts at home or on the go, with no need to change the device.

 - Free trial – a free month with zero obligation to sign up once the trial has concluded gives you 100% certainty that you are getting the right deal for your business.

 - Minor glitches – an issue raised a few times online by past customers has been the occasional occurrence of what can only be described as bugs and glitches.
 Small crashes perhaps once every few months that interrupt usage, a little more so than rivals, however, this is an issue that Freshbooks has indeed noticed and has indicated will be worked on and resolved in due course.

-From freelancers and small businesses to major corporations, Xero can fit just about any-sized business!
-It is also compatible with all types of electronic device and computer program such as Microsoft Excel and Apple Mac Pages, so you can be sure to make it work with Xero.
+From freelancers and small businesses to major corporations, Xero can fit just about any sized business!
+It is also compatible with all types of electronic devices and computer programs such as Microsoft Excel and Apple Mac Pages, so you can be sure to make it work with Xero.

 - Conversion from other platforms – Xero offers a free QuickBooks conversion service, which allows you to transfer your data from there, picking up where you left off without having to switch between platforms.

 - Cloud-based software – is accessible anytime, anywhere, on nearly any device.
-Their smartphone app is also very well designed and available on both major stores.
+Their smartphone app is also very well designed and available in both major stores.